Cinderella (franchise): Cinderella (1950)

 Cinderella is a 1950 American animated romantic musical fantasy film produced by Walt Disney and released by RKO Radio Pictures.
 Based on the fairy tale Cendrillon by Charles Perrault, it was released on February 15, 1950.
 The film was directed by Clyde Geronimi, Hamilton Luske and Wilfred Jackson.
 The songs were written by Mack David, Jerry Livingston, and Al Hoffman; they include "A Dream Is a Wish Your Heart Makes", "Bibbidi-Bobbidi-Boo", "So This Is Love", "The Work Song" and "Sing, Sweet Nightingale".
 In 2018, Cinderella was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

-With a wicked stepmother and two jealous stepsisters who keep her enslaved and in rags, Cinderella stands no chance of attending the royal ball.
-When her fairy godmother appears and magically transforms her reality into a dream come true, Cinderella enchants the handsome Prince Charming at the ball, but must face the wrath of her enraged stepmother and sisters when the spell wears off at midnight.
+The story follows Cinderella's stepmother and two stepsisters forcing Cinderella to work as a maid, preventing her from attending the royal ball.
+When her fairy godmother appears and magically transforms the world around Cinderella according to her desires, Cinderella seduces Prince Charming at the ball.
+However, she is in a race against the clock, as she needs to hurry home before the spell wears off, and her stepmother and sisters punish her.